“The University of Texas football season begins with the Oklahoma game. All before that is so much throat-clearing.”

 Schembechler came to Austin mid-week to study for the game.
 He heard from just about everyone how unique the Texas-OU rivalry was.
 He nodded and smiled a smile that said in essence, “Listen, you’re talking to a man who got his master’s from Ohio State and coached on the Michigan sideline for 20 years -- I know a unique rivalry when I see one.”

 Then he got to Dallas.

 Schembechler helped call the telecast of Texas’ 34-24 win over the Sooners in 1992, as Peter Gardere solidified his mythic place in UT history by starting in his 4th straight win over the Sooners.
 In the press elevator on the way down after the game Schembechler made a remarkable statement:

-"That was intense and the most unique college football game I have ever seen."
+”That was as intense a college football game as I have ever seen.”

 Someone brought up Michigan vs. Ohio State and Schembechler quickly stated that the Big 10 contest was as bitter and intense a rivalry as they come.

 ”The difference,” he said, “is the setting.
 I mean it’s great to go into Columbus and shut up the home crowd when you walk out a winner, but this, this is amazing with the stadium split in half.
 Every play creates an emotional frenzy on both sides.
 And then you have the State Fair going on right outside the stadium.”